zhaogaojian/Git-Source-Control-Provider/README.md

 *   Add more features to the status bar.
 *   Work on integrating gitflow.

+**V1.6.5**

+- [x] Changed the icon for added files.
+- [x] Added option to auto-add files to repository when you add them to a project.
+- [x] Publishing the solution from the status bar now adds all the projects and files to the repository.
+- [x] Updated to Reactive Extensions 3.0.
+Should fix bug #54

 **V1.6.4**

 * Reduced Install Package Size by 65% - Same Taste - Less Filling!